croqee/Croqee-app/README.md

     $ cd server<br/>
     $ npm run dev<br/>

-Finally it should start both client and express server.
+Finally it should start Python and Node.js servers as well as React client.